-Solar Thermal panels harness the power in both direct and indirect sunlight to convert energy in to heat and hot water for the home.
+Solar thermal panels harness the power in both direct and indirect sunlight to convert energy into heat and hot water for the home.
 Our range of solar panels are designed to work alongside existing heating systems which use a store of hot water in a cylinder.
-The panels are usually fitted to your roof and connected to your hot water cylinder, or to a new hot water cylinder.
-When the sun shines, water is heated up in the panel, which is pumped round a circuit of pipes.
-Heat from the pipes is used to heat the water in the hot water cylinder.
+The panels are usually fitted to your roof and connected to your hot water cylinder or to a new hot water cylinder.

 Types of solar thermal panels

 There are two common types of solar thermal panels:

 - Flat plat collectors - these are the simpler out of the two forms of technology, and are cheaper per square metre, but you need more to get the same amount of heat.

 - Evacuated tubes - they are useful if you only have room for a small panel, but you’ll pay just as much for the same output.
 These can be more efficient out of the two.